Exalex16/CPEN321-WOCMS/documentation/M3_Requirements_and_Design.md

     - **Purpose**: The graphical user interface of our project is a map, and all functionalities of the app are all around this map.
 Hence Google Map API is mandatory.
 2. **Google ID API**
     - **Purpose**: We are planning to make users login/create accounts based on their Google account.
 Hence Google ID API is required.
-3. **AWS Recognition**
+3. **AWS Rekognition**
-    - **Purpose**: We want to check if images uploaded by a user are appropriate or not, AWS Recognition can help us decide that.
+    - **Purpose**: We want to check if images uploaded by a user are appropriate or not, and the tags of this photo.
+AWS Rekognition can help us indicate that.